Long-Term Lease in Thailand

 Advantages of Long-Term Lease in Thailand

-A Long-term lease in Thailand provides protected land use rights for up to 30 years, with the option to renew for another 30 years.
-These agreements are legally recognized under Section 540 of the Civil and Commercial Code and, when properly registered, offer enforceable protection for lessees.
+A long-term lease in Thailand provides protected land use rights for up to 30 years, with the option to renew for another 30 years.
+Section 540 of the Civil and Commercial Code legally recognizes these agreements and, when parties properly register them, they offer enforceable protection for lessees.

 A key advantage of long-term leases is their transferability.
-If stipulated in the contract, leasehold rights can be passed to heirs or third parties, making them an effective tool for estate planning and business continuity.
+If the contract stipulates it, leaseholders can pass leasehold rights to heirs or third parties, which makes them an effective tool for estate planning and business continuity.
 This feature allows families and business partners to ensure continuity of land use even after the original leaseholder’s tenure ends.

-Long-term land arrangements also provide cost advantages in contrast to outright land ownership.
-Renters circumvent the substantial upfront investment necessary to purchase real estate, making leasing a cost-effective solution for enterprises and those relocating overseas in search of a foothold in Thailand.
-Furthermore, in some situations, renting delivers tax benefits, as rental payments may be deductible for corporate taxation purposes, subject to the nature of the lease and relevant tax regulations.
+Long-term land arrangements also provide cost advantages compared to outright land ownership.
+Renters avoid the substantial upfront investment required to purchase real estate, which makes leasing a cost-effective solution for enterprises and individuals who relocate overseas in search of a foothold in Thailand.
+Furthermore, in some situations, renting delivers tax benefits, as tax authorities may allow companies to deduct rental payments for corporate taxation purposes, subject to the nature of the lease and relevant tax regulations.

 Get expert legal guidance.